alitaoube/MKS22X-FinalProject/README.md

 *A diverse array of characters* - We have implemented SEVEN - that's right - *SEVEN* types of plants.
 These range from the basic sunflower and peashooter to the much more complex and nuanced Chomper Plant, which gobbles up one approaching zombie and then enters a cooldown, and the Snowpea, which, upon hitting any zombies, slows them down for a period of time and tints them blue.
 We have also implemented three types of zombies - your garden variety zombie, and the cone and bucket zombies , which have slightly more health until they drop their respective hats!

-*The Tracking System* - To keep track of everything on the screen, we used two arraylists and one array.
-One arraylist was used to keep track of the plants, the other to keep track of the zombies, and the array to check if each position on the board is occupied.
-This allowed us to have each plant check if its specfic row was occupied, instead of the whole list of zombies.
+*The Tracking System* - To keep track of everything on the screen, we used two 2d arraylists and one array.
+One arraylist was used to keep track of the plants, the other to keep track of the zombies.
+These arraylists are significant because they contain the plants and zombies in each row, which makes it easier for plants and zombies to decide when to attack.
+It also allows us to avoid looping through an arraylist of all of the zombies, which saves us time.
+The array was a 2d boolean array to check if each position on the board is occupied, which allowed us to determine whether or not you can place a plant there.

+*The Coordinate System* - One of the more significant developments in our project is one that is not noticeable when playing the game.
+This is the coordinate system.
+One of the challenges when placing the plants was having them show up exactly in the center of the square.
+We couldn't simply place them at the x and y coordinates of the mouse because the user isn't always going to click the exact center of the square.
+This is why we created the coordinate object to store a coordinate pair, and an 2d array of coordinates.
+We were able to initialize this array with a for loop and thereby generate the x and y coordinates for every square in the backyard without having to do it manually.
+This array allowed us to find the center of the closest square to where the user clicked, and place the plant there, all without having to find the x and y coordinates manually.

 *Multiple game modes* - There exist two gamemodes - adventure, and demo.
-Adventure is essentially one PvZ level, and features pre-spawned zombies coming right at you.
-The demo mode always you to relax, as you have 10000 sun, more than enough to plant anything you want.
+Adventure is essentially one endless PvZ level, and features randomly generated zombies coming right at you.
+The demo mode allows you to relax, as you have 10000 sun, more than enough to plant anything you want.
 It also features three images at the top - one for each type of zombie.
 To create a zombie, all you have to do is drag and drop it onto the screen.

 ##### And last, but *certainly* not least